 Formed as a cake or muffins, Jalapeño Cheddar Cornbread has a rich, savory flavor with a touch of sweetness.
-This cornbread has fine ground polenta, chili brown butter, and sautéed diced jalapeno.
+This cornbread has fine ground polenta, brown butter, and sautéed diced jalapeno.
 Serve with a drizzle of honey glaze, and eat by spreading more brown butter and a pinch of smoked paprika sea salt.

 - 2 jalapenos, diced small